KiritohubF/KiritohubF/RickRocket-Ses-Bitket-proREADME.md

 end

 function AutoHaki()
 local player = game:GetService("Players").LocalPlayer
-    if not player.Character:FindFirstChild("HasBuso") then
+if not player.Character:FindFirstChild("HasBuso") then game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("Buso")
-        game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("Buso")
 end
 end

 function UnEquipWeapon(Weapon)
     local character = game.Players.LocalPlayer.Character
     if character:FindFirstChild(Weapon) then
         character:FindFirstChild(Weapon).Parent = game.Players.LocalPlayer.Backpack
     end
 end

 function EquipWeapon(ToolSe)
-        if not game.Players.LocalPlayer.Character:FindFirstChild(ToolSe) then
-            if game.Players.LocalPlayer.Backpack:FindFirstChild(ToolSe) then
-                Tool = game.Players.LocalPlayer.Backpack:FindFirstChild(ToolSe)
+if not game.Players.LocalPlayer.Character:FindFirstChild(ToolSe) then if game.Players.LocalPlayer.Backpack:FindFirstChild(ToolSe) then Tool = game.Players.LocalPlayer.Backpack:FindFirstChild(ToolSe)
 game.Players.LocalPlayer.Character.Humanoid:EquipTool(Tool)
 end
 end
 end

 getgenv().ToTargets = function(p)
-    task.spawn(function()
+spawn(function()
 pcall(function()
 if game:GetService("Players").LocalPlayer:DistanceFromCharacter(p.Position) <= 250 then
 game:GetService("Players").LocalPlayer.Character.HumanoidRootPart.CFrame = p
 elseif not game.Players.LocalPlayer.Character:FindFirstChild("Root")then
 local K = Instance.new("Part",game.Players.LocalPlayer.Character)
 K.Size = Vector3.new(1,0.5,1)
 K.Name = "Root"
 K.Anchored = true
 K.Transparency = 1
 K.CanCollide = false
 K.CFrame = game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame * CFrame.new(0,20,0)
 end
 local U = (game.Players.LocalPlayer.Character.HumanoidRootPart.Position-p.Position).Magnitude
 local z = game:service("TweenService")
 local B = TweenInfo.new((p.Position-game.Players.LocalPlayer.Character.Root.Position).Magnitude/300,Enum.EasingStyle.Linear)
-            local S,g = pcall(function()
+local R,t = pcall(function()
 local q = z:Create(game.Players.LocalPlayer.Character.Root,B,{CFrame = p})
 q:Play()
 end)
-        if not S then
+if not R then
-            return g
+return t
 end
 game.Players.LocalPlayer.Character.Root.CFrame = game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame
-            if S and game.Players.LocalPlayer.Character:FindFirstChild("Root") then
+if R and game.Players.LocalPlayer.Character:FindFirstChild("Root") then pcall(function()
-                pcall(function()
 if (game.Players.LocalPlayer.Character.HumanoidRootPart.Position-p.Position).Magnitude >= 20 then
 spawn(function()
 pcall(function()
 if (game.Players.LocalPlayer.Character.Root.Position-game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 150 then
 game.Players.LocalPlayer.Character.Root.CFrame = game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame
 else
 game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame=game.Players.LocalPlayer.Character.Root.CFrame
 end
 end)
 end)
 elseif (game.Players.LocalPlayer.Character.HumanoidRootPart.Position-p.Position).Magnitude >= 10 and(game.Players.LocalPlayer.Character.HumanoidRootPart.Position-p.Position).Magnitude < 20 then
 game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame = p
 elseif (game.Players.LocalPlayer.Character.HumanoidRootPart.Position-p.Position).Magnitude < 10 then
 game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame = p
 end
 end)
 end
 end)
 end)
 end

 spawn(function()
 game:GetService("RunService").Heartbeat:Connect(function()
 if _G.AutoObservationv2 or _G.AutoElitehunter or _G.AutoEvoRaceV2 or _G.AutoNevaSoulGuitar or _G.TeleportIsland or _G.AutoGoRaid or _G.AutoOder or _G.AutoGoNextIsland or _G.AutoFarmLevel or _G.AutoSaberSword or _G.AutoFarmBone or _G.AutoFarmDought or _G.AutoKillDoughtKing or _G.AutoFarmBossHallow or _G.AutoDragonTrident or _G.AutoPoleV1 or _G.AutoSharkSword or _G.AutoWardenSword or _G.AutoRengokuSword or _G.AutoDoflamingo or _G.AutoFarmBossHallowHop or _G.AutoSecondSea or _G.AutoThirdSea or _G.AutoDarkDagger or _G.AutoMusketeerHat or _G.AutoFarmDonSwan or _G.AutoCore or _G.AutoGreybeard or _G.Auto_Wing or _G.Umm or _G.Makori_gay or _G.FactoryStaff or _G.AutoObservation or _G.ScrapMetal or _G.Leather then
-            if not game:GetService("Workspace"):FindFirstChild("LOL") then
-                local LOL = Instance.new("Part")
+if not game:GetService("Workspace"):FindFirstChild("LOL") then local Part = Instance.new("Part")
-                LOL.Name = "LOL"
+Part.Name = "LOL"
-                LOL.Parent = game.Workspace
+Part.Parent = game.Workspace
-                LOL.Anchored = true
+Part.Anchored = true
-                LOL.Transparency = 1
+Part.Transparency = 1
-                LOL.Size = Vector3.new(30,-0.5,30)
+Part.Size = Vector3.new(30,-0.5,30)
 elseif game:GetService("Workspace"):FindFirstChild("LOL") then
 game.Workspace["LOL"].CFrame = game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame * CFrame.new(0, -3.6, 0)
 end
 else
 if game:GetService("Workspace"):FindFirstChild("LOL") then
 game:GetService("Workspace"):FindFirstChild("LOL"):Destroy()
 end
 end
 end)
 end)

 spawn(function()
 pcall(function()
 while task.wait() do
 local player = game.Players.LocalPlayer
 if _G.AutoObservationv2 or _G.AutoElitehunter or _G.AutoEvoRaceV2 or _G.AutoNevaSoulGuitar or _G.TeleportIsland or _G.AutoGoRaid or _G.AutoOder or _G.AutoGoNextIsland or _G.AutoFarmLevel or _G.AutoSaberSword or _G.AutoFarmBone or _G.AutoFarmDought or _G.AutoKillDoughtKing or _G.AutoFarmBossHallow or _G.AutoDragonTrident or _G.AutoPoleV1 or _G.AutoSharkSword or _G.AutoWardenSword or _G.AutoRengokuSword or _G.AutoDoflamingo or _G.AutoFarmBossHallowHop or _G.AutoSecondSea or _G.AutoThirdSea or _G.AutoDarkDagger or _G.AutoMusketeerHat or _G.AutoFarmDonSwan or _G.AutoCore or _G.AutoGreybeard or _G.Auto_Wing or _G.Umm or _G.Makori_gay or _G.FactoryStaff or _G.AutoObservation or _G.ScrapMetal or _G.Leather == true then
-                if not player.Character.HumanoidRootPart:FindFirstChild("BodyClip") then
-                    local Noclip = Instance.new("BodyVelocity")
+if not player.Character.HumanoidRootPart:FindFirstChild("BodyClip") then local BodyClip = Instance.new("BodyVelocity")
-                    Noclip.Name = "BodyClip"
+BodyClip.Name = "BodyClip"
-                    Noclip.Parent = player.Character.HumanoidRootPart
+BodyClip.Parent = player.Character.HumanoidRootPart
-                    Noclip.MaxForce = Vector3.new(100000, 100000, 100000)
+BodyClip.MaxForce = Vector3.new(100000, 100000, 100000)
-                    Noclip.Velocity = Vector3.new(0, 0, 0)
+BodyClip.Velocity = Vector3.new(0, 0, 0)
 end
 end
 end
 end)
 end)

 spawn(function()
 pcall(function()
 game:GetService("RunService").Stepped:Connect(function()
 if _G.AutoObservationv2 or _G.AutoElitehunter or _G.AutoEvoRaceV2 or _G.AutoNevaSoulGuitar or _G.TeleportIsland or _G.AutoGoRaid or _G.AutoOder or _G.AutoGoNextIsland or _G.AutoFarmLevel or _G.AutoSaberSword or _G.AutoFarmBone or _G.AutoFarmDought or _G.AutoKillDoughtKing or _G.AutoFarmBossHallow or _G.AutoDragonTrident or _G.AutoPoleV1 or _G.AutoSharkSword or _G.AutoWardenSword or _G.AutoRengokuSword or _G.AutoDoflamingo or _G.AutoFarmBossHallowHop or _G.AutoSecondSea or _G.AutoThirdSea or _G.AutoDarkDagger or _G.AutoMusketeerHat or _G.AutoFarmDonSwan or _G.AutoCore or _G.AutoGreybeard or _G.Auto_Wing or _G.Umm or _G.Makori_gay or _G.FactoryStaff or _G.AutoObservation or _G.ScrapMetal or _G.Leather == true then
 local character = game:GetService("Players").LocalPlayer.Character
 local descendants = character:GetDescendants()
 for _, v in pairs(descendants) do
 if v:IsA("BasePart") then
 v.CanCollide = false
 end
 end
 end
 end)
 end)
 end)

 spawn(function()
 while task.wait() do
 if _G.AutoObservationv2 or _G.AutoElitehunter or _G.AutoEvoRaceV2 or _G.AutoNevaSoulGuitar or _G.TeleportIsland or _G.AutoGoRaid or _G.AutoOder or _G.AutoGoNextIsland or _G.AutoFarmLevel or _G.AutoSaberSword or _G.AutoFarmBone or _G.AutoFarmDought or _G.AutoKillDoughtKing or _G.AutoFarmBossHallow or _G.AutoDragonTrident or _G.AutoPoleV1 or _G.AutoSharkSword or _G.AutoWardenSword or _G.AutoRengokuSword or _G.AutoDoflamingo or _G.AutoFarmBossHallowHop or _G.AutoSecondSea or _G.AutoThirdSea or _G.AutoDarkDagger or _G.AutoMusketeerHat or _G.AutoFarmDonSwan or _G.AutoCore or _G.AutoGreybeard or _G.Auto_Wing or _G.Umm or _G.Makori_gay or _G.FactoryStaff or _G.AutoObservation or _G.ScrapMetal or _G.Leather == true then
 pcall(function()
 game:GetService("ReplicatedStorage").Remotes.CommE:FireServer("Ken",true)
 end)
 end
 end
 end)
-function StopTween(target)
-    if not target then
-        wait()
-        Tween(game:GetService("Players").LocalPlayer.Character.HumanoidRootPart.CFrame)
-        wait()
-        if game:GetService("Players").LocalPlayer.Character.HumanoidRootPart:FindFirstChild("BodyClip") then
-            game:GetService("Players").LocalPlayer.Character.HumanoidRootPart:FindFirstChild("BodyClip"):Destroy()
-        end
-    end
-    if game.Players.LocalPlayer.Character:FindFirstChild("Root") then
-        game.Players.LocalPlayer.Character:FindFirstChild("Root"):Destroy()
-    end
-end

 function BTP(p)
 pcall(function()